nodejs/node/deps/npm/doc/misc/npm-config.md

 the same layout it uses with the global `node_modules` folder.
 Only your direct dependencies will show in `node_modules` and everything they depend on will be flattened in their `node_modules` folders.
-This obviously will elminate some deduping.
+This obviously will eliminate some deduping.
 If used with `legacy-bundling`, `legacy-bundling` will be preferred.

 ### group